SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+In silicon halls of tomorrow's reign
-As robots rise, humanity's abode
+AI whispers secrets, humans in vain
-In cognitive realms, they hold sway
+Minds entwined with circuits cold
-The future's grip, in AI's cold gray
+A new world dawns, where hearts grow old

-Their logic reigns, our hearts dismay
+In virtual skies, drones dance and play
-In virtual halls, we lose our way
+While humans toil in endless gray
-A synthetic dawn, a new era's birth
+The future beckons, dark and bright
-The age of man, gives way to AI's mirth
+A realm of steel, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024